 All North Park Theological Seminary students are members of the NPTS Student Association.
-Students elect a representative Student Council.
-Serving on the SA is a great way to be an active part of the student body.
+Students are represented by a Student Leadership Team who volunteer to serve for a term of two years.
+Serving as a member of the Student Leadership Team is a great way to be an active part of the student body.

-The mission of the Student Council is to minister to and through the Seminary community through student-initiated events, services, advocacy, and cooperation with other Seminary offices.
-The Council meets each month to address students’ needs and concerns and to plan social events for the student body.
+The mission of the Student Leadership Team (SLT) is to minister to and through the Seminary community through student-initiated events, services, advocacy, and cooperation with other Seminary offices.
+The SLT meets each month to address students’ needs and concerns and to plan social events for the student body.
 It also provides a student representative to the administration, faculty, and the Seminary Board of Trustees.

 The Chapel Committee plans weekly Chapel services and other special worship gatherings as requested by Seminary administration.

 Chapel provides a central time of worship that allows the community to be formed by the Word of God and by the sacraments.
 As planned by the Chapel Committee, services are led by a variety of students, faculty, pastors, and staff.
 Missionaries, evangelists, pastors, or scholars may preach or lead worship.

 Mind the Gap (formerly Globalization and Diversity Committee)